Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 Once again, if you can show any potential buyer that they’ll be taking over a business that already has strong, working relationships with trusted buyers, you can make your business more attractive and thus get a better deal.

-On the point of exclusive agreements, it’s always much more beneficial if you can sign an exclusivity agreement with your suppliers.
+Exclusive agreements are always beneficial if you can sign them with your suppliers.
 They’re not always honoured, but they make a potential buyer feel much better about your business because – among other things – they safeguard them from the competition.

 On the other hand, if it isn’t possible to get exclusivity, you could at least barter with your suppliers so that you get better terms on specific products – for example, maybe you get first pick or better pricing deals.
 All of these things can make your business more attractive and nudge its value up a bit more.

 Lastly, we’ve already tooted the horn for brokers.
 Working with a broker is especially useful for first time sellers who have never done this before.
-While a broker will charge a fee, they will also get your sale over the line much quicker than you will, and they also maximise your profit.
+While a broker will charge a fee, they will expedite the sale and maximise your profit.

 If you do decide to opt for the DIY approach, you need to at least target strategic buyers.